1657: the unlucky Polish war of Prince Rákóczi György II

 The map of the “Hungaries”: to the right, the Transylvanian Principality (by Somogyi Győző)

-It must be added that the suffering has just begun in Transylvania: the people at home had to collect a huge ransom and the Turk-Tatar punishing campaigns were also on the way…
+It must be added that the suffering in Transylvania had just begun: the people at home had to collect a huge ransom, and the Turk-Tatar punitive campaigns were also on the way…

 Source: Szibler Gábor, Szerecz Miklós, Nagy Sándor, Konnát Árpád